Oleg Chizhov

-Oleg Yurievich Chizhov (in some sources mistakenly called Andrey Kryukov) (Олег Юрьевич Чижов; born March 14, 1970), known as The Birsky Maniac (Бирский маньяк), is a Russian rapist and serial killer.
+Oleg Yurievich Chizhov (in some sources mistakenly called Andrey Kryukov) (Олег Юрьевич Чижов; born 14 March 1970), known as The Birsky Maniac (Бирский маньяк), is a Russian rapist and serial killer.
 He committed a series of brutal murders, committing one of the crimes with accomplices.

 Biography

-Chizhov was born in a prosperous family, and graduated with honors from a mathematical school.
+Chizhov was born into a prosperous family and graduated with honours from a mathematical school.
 He served his military service in the Airborne forces, as part of the GSFG, then studied at a pedagogical institute.
 He opened up his own business, becoming the owner of an automobile repair shop.
-His first girlfriend was named Sveta and lived in Birsk, who dumped him for another tatar man named Finat, this was one of his initial heartbreaks which lead to him become a maniac.
+His first girlfriend was named Sveta who lived in Birsk, and dumped him for another Tatar man named Finat, this was one of his initial heartbreaks which led to him becoming a maniac.
 In 1994, Chizhov married and two years later had a daughter, but the family later split up, with the wife filing for divorce and taking the child.
-During the investigation she explained that the reason for the divorce was the fact that her husband constantly cheated on her, often drank, and also beat her and their daughter.
+During the investigation, she explained that the reason for the divorce was the fact that her husband constantly cheated on her, often drank, and also beat her and their daughter.
 After the divorce, Chizhov began to dislike women.

-The first offense was committed in March 2006.
+The first offence was committed in March 2006.
 Rudik Minibaev (b.
 1986) and his friend Roman Mindibayev (b.
 1984), who worked in the auto shop, brought to Chizhov, as a "birthday present", a girl named Tatiana Kuznetsova, whom the three of them raped, and after a while the half-dressed girl was thrown out in the forest, where she died from hypothermia.
 The body was found a month later.
 In May, Minibaev and Mindibayev fell under suspicion, and a minor acquaintance, who was an eyewitness to the crime, testified against them.
 Both of them were taken into custody, and Minibaev confessed to the crime, but nobody gave away Chizhov.
 There was information that the examination did not give evidence against the suspects.
 Minibaev and his acquaintance declined their testimony, saying that they were tortured by the police.
 The story was publicized widely, with law enforcement agencies being accused of arbitrariness by the mass media.
 Minibaev and Mindibayev were released, and received a compensation of 100,000 rubles through the court.